 Any person who is involved in shooting sports should wear protective eyewear.
-They will sharpen your vision, provide safety from tree branches, stray bullets, or clay particles, and enhance your overall performance.
+They will sharpen your vision, give safety from tree branches, stray bullets, or clay particles, and enhance your performance.
 Here is what to look for:

-Lens Material: Because of the danger of branches, stray bullets, and clay fragments (in clay shooting), eyewear should be worn at all times to protect your eyes from injury.
-Polycarbonate is the only material that can actually deflect bullets shot directly at it.
-Therefore, it the lens material of choice.
-However, polycarbonate scratches more easily than any other material.
-Thus, if glass must be used, make sure it is at least 2.00mm thick in the center of the lens to provide adequate protection against stray bullets.
+Lens Material: Because of the danger of branches, stray bullets, and clay fragments (in clay shooting), you should wear eyewear at all times to protect your eyes from injury.
+Polycarbonate (PC) is the material that can actually deflect bullets shot directly at it.
+It the lens material of choice.
+But, PC scratches easier than any other material.

-Prescription Lenses: If you have a prescription, the prescription should be ground into the shooting glasses with the optical centers placed higher to accommodate the above problem.
-Most frame styles can be fit with a prescription lens, and most can be tinted with the above mentioned colors.
+Prescription Lenses: If you have a prescription, the prescription should ground into the shooting glasses with the optical centers placed higher to accommodate the above problem.
+Most frame styles can fit with a prescription lens, and most can be tinted with the above- mentioned colors.

-Recommended Styles:Wiley-Xmakes various frames and lenses for all types of shooting sports and styles are available with a prescription adapter.
-They are also safety rated.
-Gargoyles also is ANSI safety rated has has prescription available (interchangeable).
-Rudy Project and Tifosi also have a tactical line that is ANSI rated and available with prescription and interchangeable lenses for low light conditions (i.e. early morning/evening, overcast days, etc.) and styles are available with prescription.
+Rudy Project and Tifosi also have a tactical line that is ANSI rated and available with prescription and interchangeable lenses for low light conditions.
+As in morning/evening, overcast days, etc.) and styles are available with prescription.